karstenlee10/Twitch_Stream_To_YouTube/README.md

 *   Archive and play back twitch stream in real time
 *   Save VODS forever (unless YouTube delete it)
 *   It is automated no need for human
+*   Don't need to download the vods and upload it back to youtube
 *   WHATEVER LANGUAGE IS SUPPORTED USING THIS SCRIPT

 <h2>🛠️ Installation Steps:</h2>